ianallannz/vote/about.md

 ### Keen observer and listener {#keen-observer}

-My success as a keen observer and listener in my professional career continued when we lived on the road throughout New Zealand for a year in a family caravan.
+My success as a keen observer and listener in my professional career continued when we lived on the road throughout New Zealand for a year in a <a href="/seachange" title="Seachange, the book (90MB!)" target="_blank">family caravan</a>&#8599;.

 I'm not partisan; good ideas can come from anywhere.